Yazwh0/BitMagic.Documentation/Compiler.md

 # BitMagic - The Compiler

-The Compiler can compile assembly code `.bmasm` files into `.prg` or `.bin` files which can be used by the Commander X16.
+The Compiler can compile assembly code `.bmasm` text files into `.prg` or `.bin` files which can be used by the Commander X16.

 ## 65c02 Syntax

 The compiler accepts standard 6502\65c02 syntax.

-It is enhanced by macros written in c#, which can be used like macros in those in other assemblers to generate code before it is compiled.
+It is enhanced by macros written in c#.
+These can be used like macros in those in other assemblers to generate code before it is compiled.
 Please see the [Template Engine](TemplateEngine.md) section for more details.

 For 65c02 code, each line can either start with a valid opcode or start with a period to denote a compiler instruction.
 Otherwise it is assumed to be part of a C# macro.